smcclab/smc-course/_deliverables/02-masterclass.md

 ---
-title: Masterclass & performance plan
+title: Performance plan
 summary: Show the rest of the LENS what you're working on for your end-of-semester performance.
-permalink: /deliverables/masterclass/
+permalink: /deliverables/plan/
 ---

 {% include toc.html %}